alan-turing-institute/AutSPACEs/dev_readme.md

 `docker exec -it autspaces-web-1 python manage.py shell`

+### Running tests locally

+The easiest way to run the tests locally is to run them inside the Docker container.
+While the container is running via `./docker-run.sh`, run the following command to run all tests:

+`docker exec -it autspaces-web-1 python manage.py test`

 ### Making an admin/superuser

 AutSPACEs comes with the default Django `admin` backend activated.
 This admin backend can be accessed at `http://localhost:8000/admin`.
 To use this backend, an admin account is needed.
 The account can be created using the Django management command `createsuperuser`.
 While the `./docker-run.sh` is still running, run the following command in another terminal: `docker exec -it autspaces-web-1 python manage.py createsuperuser`